Nine Tips to Declutter Your Home Before Your Retirement Move

 To declutter your home, prepare to let go

-Experts have made downsizing and decluttering seem simple: Keep, trash or donate.
+Experts have made downsizing and decluttering seem simple: Keep it, trash it or donate it.
 If only it were that easy.

 “Decluttering can seem daunting, especially for retirees and those nearing retirement who may have accumulated decades’ worth of clutter,” says Aaron Traub, owner of My Professional Organizer in Dallas.

-For anyone who's planning a move or just downsizing to a smaller place, the process often requires sifting through a literal lifetime of memories and mementos — children’s art doodles, yellowed newspaper clippings, a grandmother’s shawl — making the process far more complex and emotionally draining.
+For anyone planning a move or just downsizing to a smaller place, the process often requires sifting through a lifetime of memories and mementos — children’s art, yellowed newspaper clippings, your late grandmother’s shawl — making the process far more complex and emotionally draining.

 “I always recommend that my clients focus on the idea of what they want to keep — what will support their lifestyle today, and their hopes and dreams for tomorrow, rather than the more traditional idea that we have to declutter to get rid of stuff,” says Danie Smallwood, a self-described decluttering mindset coach based in Bethesda, Md.

-Whether you’re preparing for a costly move or just starting your fall cleaning, here are some tips on how to start effective downsizing and decluttering.
+Whether you’re preparing for a costly move or just starting your Spring cleaning, here are nine tips on how to start downsizing and decluttering.

 1. Don’t try to do it all in one day